Lasya1lasya/Super-Market-Retail-Sales-Dashboard/README.md

 6) Average Order Value and Gross Margine Percentages
 7) Gross Income by cities and Branches

+## Role-Based Security (RLS) Implementation

+To protect branch-specific data and control user access, Row-Level Security (RLS) was configured in Power BI.

+Roles Created

+Role Name	Access Level	Description

+SalesManager	Full Access	Can view sales data across all branches.
+1) BranchA_Manager	Restricted	Can view data for Branch A only.
+2) BranchB_Manager	Restricted	Can view data for Branch B only.
+3)BranchC_Manager	Restricted	Can view data for Branch C only.
+Implementation Steps

+Created roles in Power BI Desktop → Modeling → Manage Roles.

+Added DAX filters to restrict visibility by branch:

+1) [Branch] = "A"
+2) [Branch] = "B"
+3) [Branch] = "C"

+Published the dataset to Power BI Service and assigned roles under Dataset → Security.

+Tested with “View as Role” to verify restricted access for each branch manager.

+## Outcome

+Ensured that each branch manager only views their respective sales data.

+Enhanced data security, governance, and compliance within Power BI Service.

+## Tech Stack

+Power BI Desktop → Data modeling & visualization

+Power BI Service → Publishing, RLS setup, and online access control

+DAX → Measures & KPIs (Gross Margin, Total Income, Transactions)

+Excel/CSV → Data source for branch-level sales
 ## **Insights**

 ### **1. Branch Performance**